cbueche/Technics_1200_PSU/README.md

 ## case

-The original transformer and this PCB die nicely fit into a Hifi 2000 Galaxy case model GX183 (80x124x230).
+The original transformer and this PCB did somewhat tightly fit into a Hifi 2000 Galaxy case model GX183 (80x124x230).
 A tight fit so check before drilling holes.

 ![inside](img/inside.jpg "inside")